kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 <Image src="/img/kuzu-mcp-server/graph-schema.png" alt="Graph schema for the financial asset database" />

-Next, suppose a user is developing some analytics application on this database and is working on a dataset that consists of 3 companies: A, B, and C, where A is the parent of both B and C and each company issues two bonds.
-Therefore, the developer expects that A is the root of the company hierarchy and has a test case that checks that the number of total bonds is equal to the number of bonds issued by A or any of its direct or indirect subsidiaries (which must be true if A is the root of the company hierarchy).
+Next, suppose a user is developing some analytics application on this database and is working on a dataset that consists of 3 companies: `A`, `B`,and `C`, where `A` is the parent of both `B` and `C` and each company issues two bonds.
+Therefore, the developer expects that `A` is the root of the company hierarchy and has a test case that checks that the number of total bonds is equal to the number of bonds issued by `A` or any of its direct or indirect subsidiaries (which must be true if `A` is the root of the company hierarchy).
 The test asserts that the following Cypher query returns true:
 ```cypher
 MATCH (a {name: "CompanyA"})-[e*]->(b:Bond)